dulrich/ulrichdev/content/links.md

 * [LcodeTHW](http://learncodethehardway.org/): **Learn Code the Hard Way** Tutorial series on C, Python, Regex, Ruby, SQL, and soon a meta-tutorial on writing language tutorials.
 * [Node.js](http://nodejs.org/): **_The_ way to build modern web apps.**
+* [Suckless Tools](http://suckless.org/philosophy): **software that sucks less** Home of dwm, dmenu and other quality software with a focus on simplicity, clarity, and frugality.

 ## Services ##